 Let’s learn how to convert decimal to octal.
 There are various direct or indirect methods to convert a decimal number into an octal number( decimal to octal conversion method).
-In the indirect method, we need to convert the decimal number into other number system (e.g., binary or hexadecimal), then we can convert them into binary numbers by converting each digit into binary numbers from hexadecimal and using grouping from the octal numeration system.
+In the indirect method, we need to convert the decimal number into another number system (e.g., binary or hexadecimal), then we can convert them into binary numbers by converting each digit into binary numbers from hexadecimal and using grouping from the octal numeration system.

-Example − Convert the Decimal Number 98 Into an Octal Number
+Example − Convert the Decimal Number 98 into an Octal Number

 = (1x26 + 1x25 + 0x24 + 0x23+ 0x22 + 1x21+ 0 x 20)10 or (6 x 161+2x160)10